 - F..
 No stakeholder shall be required to submit more/greater documentation than one of the items listed above for candidacy. - G. Photocopied materials will be evaluated and accepted by the IEA only.
 All verification documents will be returned to the stakeholder immediately.
 Copies will be immediately returned or destroyed upon verification. - H. The Candidate Filing Form shall serve as a written acceptance of a Stakeholder's desire to run for a position on the Governing Board.
 If any person's candidate registration is rejected during the registration process, that prospective candidate may request a review of that decision by the IEA.
-If the IEA rejects the stakeholder's application prior to August 27, August 27, 2006, the stakeholder should return to a future event and attempt to register as a candidate again.
-If the IEA rejects the stakeholder's application on August 27, 2006, the decision of the IEA shall be considered final. - I. Candidate Filing Forms must be completed and submitted to the IEA in person at the designated events. - J. Candidate Filing Forms are due by Sunday, August 27, 2006 by 1:00 PM at the last candidate information session for inclusion on the printed ballot.
+If the IEA rejects the stakeholder's application prior to August 17, 2006, the stakeholder should return to a future event and attempt to register as a candidate again.
+If the IEA rejects the stakeholder's application on August 17, 2006, the decision of the IEA shall be considered final. - I. Candidate Filing Forms must be completed and submitted to the IEA in person at the designated events. - J. Candidate Filing Forms are due by Thursday, August 17, 2006 by 9:00 PM at the last candidate information session for inclusion on the printed ballot.
 There shall be "write-in" candidates allowed.
-The deadline for write-in candidate filing forms is Wednesday September 13, 2006, prior to the opening of the Candidate's Forum, however these names will not appear on the printed ballot or on other official election material. - K. If the Independent Election Administrator rejects a candidate's filing application, that candidate may request that the Final Decision Maker review their candidate filing application by filing a challenge under the provisions of the Election Challenge section.
+The deadline for write-in candidate filing forms is Wednesday September 13, 2006, however these names will not appear on the printed ballot or on other official election material.

+- K. If the Independent Election Administrator rejects a candidate's filing application, that candidate may request that the Final Decision Maker review their candidate filing application by filing a challenge under the provisions of the Election Challenge section.
 Subsequent to their review, the Final Decision Maker will issue a final determination as to whether the candidate will be allowed to run for office. - L. The updated list of eligible candidates will be publicized throughout the filing period.